 Climate change, environmental degradation, and social risk issues will have an increasing impact on Skuld.
-The risk picture for Skuld after 20 February 2022 is characterised by the war in Ukraine.
+The risk picture for Skuld throughout 2022 and in the beginning of 2023 has been characterised by general global unrest, consequences of the war in Ukraine and volatility in financial markets.
 The risk universe is constantly being monitored, allowing management and the Board to understand Skuld's risk profile and to assess the risk appetite for all quantifiable risks.

-Quantification of risk in a regulatory context is based on the standard formula as stipulated in the Solvency II. framework.
+Quantification of risk in a regulatory context is based on the standard formula as stipulated in the Solvency II framework.
 The standard formula defines modules for quantification of different risk types through the calculation of solvency capital requirements (SCR) and prescribes procedures to aggregate risk and is developed to be valid for a general insurer.
-The underwriting (UW) risk module of the standard formula will generally not give a good reflection of the real risk within a highly specialised insurance entity.
-Calculations with Skuld's internal model have consistently shown a lower risk exposure as expressed by SCR, and SCR for UW risk calculated with the standard formula is therefore seen to be conservative.
+The underwriting (UW) risk module of the standard formula will generally underestimate the diversification within a highly specialised insurance entity.
+SCR for UW risk calculated with the standard formula is therefore seen to be conservative.